caarlos0/speedtest-exporter/README.md

 # speedtest-exporter

-Exports speedtest-cli metrics in the prometheus format.
+Exports speedtest-cli metrics in the prometheus format, caching the result to avoid too many speedtests.